JackieW001/Essenger/README.md

-# Essenger
-The better messenger.

 Thank you for downloading Essenger: The better Messenger (TM)

-Essenger was built using OCaml (version 4.08.1) and requires some dependencies that you may need to install, listed below.
+Essenger requires some dependencies that you may need to install, listed below.

+Please first install pkg-config on your laptop.
+For Windows, run `sudo apt-get install pkg-config`
+For MacOS or Ubuntu run `brew install pkg-config` if you have Homebrew or `port install pkg-config` if you have MacPorts.

+Additionally for Windows, run `sudo apt-get install libssl-dev`

 If your system does not have one or more of the following packages, please use `opam install <package>`.
 Please note that it is important to download the packages in the order they are listed,